100% Pure Seed. No Fillers. Non GMO.

-Though coneflower seed can be harvested by the gardener, as a small seed it is much more enjoyable to leave the seed heads in place at the end of the season and watch the birds taking all they want in the fall and winter.
-Some will feed while swaying on the erect seed heads and some will wait for the fall and winter to pull the remaining stems back down to the soil line.
+Though coneflower seed can be harvested by the gardener, it is much more enjoyable to leave the seed heads in place at the end of the season, and watch the birds taking all they want in the fall and winter.
+Some birds will feed while swaying on the erect seed heads, and some will wait for the fall and winter to pull the remaining stems back down to the soil line.

 Coneflowers attract many birds, among them, goldfinch, sparrow, brown towhee, indigo bunting, cardinal, house finch, grouse and chickadee.

 Coneflowers are not only a wonderful first plant to try when feeding birds, but a great choice when you are putting together a children’s garden.
 They require little care, average soils and can even handle a small amount of shade – though too much will cause legginess and poor flowering.

 For best results, plant in a sunny location in a soil with good drainage and some organic content.
 Seeds should be just barely covered and kept moist until germination.
 Thin 8-12 inches apart.
 Plants will self-seed, though some new cultivars will not come true from seed.
 You may wish to encourage later flowering in the season for fall feeding by dead-heading the first blooms in mid-summer.